David-L-R/Flexbox-and-Grid-Exercise/README.md

 The components themselves do not need to be changed.
 I have created the cards, images, avatars and text for you.
 This design is inside `components.css` and should not be changed.

-## Goal
+## 📕 Instructions

-You will get time to complete this task.
-Try to focus first on creating flexbox and grid for the layout of the page.
-Only if you have time continue and create flexbox and grid for each section.
+You will get time to complete this task in groups.

+1. Start by creating flexbox and grid for the layout of the page.
+1. Only if you have time, create flexbox and grid for each section.

 Most probably that you will not be able to finish everything withing the time limit!

+You can add HTML wrappers (`<div>` for example) in order to create flexbox or grid containers around elements.

+You can also add classes to control design.

+❗ Make sure to only change `index.html` and `styles.css`. ❗

-## Starter code
+## 🎁 Starter code

 Create a new project through the terminal.